dbt-labs/docs.getdbt.com/website/docs/docs/deploy/webhooks.md

 dbt Cloud retries sending each event five times. dbt Cloud keeps a log of each webhook delivery for 30 days.
 Every webhook has its own **Recent Deliveries** section, which lists whether a delivery was successful or failed at a glance.

 :::tip Videos
-If you're intersted in course learning with videos, check out the [Webhooks on-demand course](https://courses.getdbt.com/courses/webhooks) from dbt Labs.
+If you're interested in course learning with videos, check out the [Webhooks on-demand course](https://courses.getdbt.com/courses/webhooks) from dbt Labs.

 You can also check out the free [dbt Fundamentals course](https://courses.getdbt.com/courses/fundamentals).
 :::